Moving Terraform State from Local Files to Azure Storage

 State got corrupted:

-Restore from blob version:
+Restore from a blob version:

 az storage blob download \